Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/02-dom/page-03.md

 <div class="divider-heading"></div>

-This course teaches HTML as its primary markup language because is widely-used and easy to learn.
-This does not mean you cannot implement XHTML standards, like those we provide throughout the course.
+This course teaches HTML as its primary markup language because it is widely-used and easy to learn.
+Using HTML does not mean you cannot implement XHTML standards, like those we provide throughout the course.

 These include:
 - **Mandatory Structure** - Elements like the `!DOCTYPE` declaration and `<head>` and `<body>` elements are required.
 - **Properly Nested Tags** - Tag order is maintained when nesting elements within other elements.
 - **Closed Elements** - Elements must always be closed, i.e. `<p>...</p>`.
 This includes empty elements, i.e. `<br />`.
-- **Lowercase Elements and Attributes** - All elements and their attributes must be in lowercase, i.e. `<body>` not `<BODY>`.
+- **Lowercase Elements and Attributes** - All elements and their attributes must be lowercase, i.e., `<body>` not `<BODY>`.

 Don't worry if this doesn't make much (or any) sense right now.
 Just know that we are teaching HTML with the intent that your sites work at the highest-performance possible without having to learn XHTML to its fullest.